Croner Group: Early history

-Croner Publications Ltd was established in 1941 by Ulrich Horst Edward Croner.
+Croner Publications Ltd. was established in 1941 by Ulrich Horst Edward Croner.
 The Company's first publication was a newsletter, Shippers Overseas Correspondence.
-Later, as a consequence of increasing wartime controls, Mr Croner compiled all the information needed by exporters and importers into the “Reference Book for Shippers”.
+Later, as a consequence of increasing wartime controls, Mr Croner compiled all the information needed by exporters and importers into the “Reference Book for Shippers.”
 The next 20 years saw the publication of four more loose-leaves: the Reference Book for Employers (1955), the World Directory of Freight Conferences, The Reference Book for Importers and Road Transport Operation.

-The modern history of Croner can be said to date from 1976 when Mrs Croner appointed her nephew, Andrew Brode, as the new managing director.
+The modern history of Croner dates back to 1976 when Mrs. Croner appointed her nephew, Andrew Brode, as the new managing director.
 Brode set about expanding the marketing effort and raising the profile of the loose-leaf as an information delivery system.
 The increased profitability attracted the attention of UK and European publishers and in 1977 Brode negotiated the acquisition of Croner by a Dutch group ICU.
-In 1982 ICU subsequently changed its name to the Wolters Samson Group, and in 1987 combined with Kluwer to form Wolters Kluwer.
+In 1982, ICU subsequently changed its name to the Wolters Samson Group, and, in 1987, combined with Kluwer to form Wolters Kluwer.

 1980s

-The 1980s saw an increase in Croner's activities into a new subject areas such as catering, health and safety, schools management and premises management.
-Led by Petre Sefton, Croner expanded into law-for-business.
-She oversaw the move to Kingston.
+The 1980s saw an increase in Croner's activities into new subject areas such as catering, health and safety, school management and premise management.
+Led by Petre Sefton, Croner expanded into business law and oversaw the relocation of the company to Kingston.